 Sitting in third position after two games played, the Warriors won their opening match by six wickets against the Bizhub Highveld Lions before slumping to a 67-run defeat to the World Sports Betting Cape Cobras a few days later.

-“Once we put a few wins together, we can gain some momentum in the competition, and with four matches coming in such a short space of time, if we can win a majority of them, it would put us in a great position going into the last half [of the competition],” Gobind said.
+“Once we put a few wins together, we can gain some momentum in the competition, and with four matches coming in such a short space of time, if we can win a majority of them, it would put us in a great position going into the last half ,” Gobind said.

 With EP and Warriors star Matthew Breetzke selected for the South African under 19 squad, leaving a hole in Gobind’s batting line-up, there were options being looked at to replace him, and these would be made in due course, he said.